Skip to content ↓

 Curriculum Model

-Formal Curriculum refers to the age appropriate broad and balanced curriculum that TMBSS provides for all students, as part of the Universal Offer.
-This is the relevant Key Stage of the National Curriculum, influenced by accreditation requirements.
+Formal Curriculum: The age-appropriate, broad and balanced curriculum that TMBSS provides for all pupils, as part of the Universal Offer.
+This is the relevant Key Stage of the National Curriculum and is influenced by accreditation requirements.